Warning

 May 1857

-On May 19 Mary Westwood is convicted at Cheltenham for illegally pawning a watch.
-She is found guilty, and ordered to pay a £5 fine on top of the £5 value of the watch, or to be committed to the county gaol at Gloucester for three months with hard labour.
+On 19th May 1857 Mary Westwood is convicted of illegally pawning a watch at Cheltenham.
+She is found guilty, and ordered to pay a Ā£5 fine on top of the Ā£5 value of the watch, or to be committed to the county gaol at Gloucester for three months with hard labour.
 She ends up in Gloucester gaol for three months.
+This is very likely her first trial.

-Techniques she relied on throughout her life are already visible here: staying in a lodging-house for a few days without paying, sending one or two items back to be resized or altered, leveraging the promise of lucrative future business to borrow money now, and simply walking away when things get too hot.
+Techniques she relied on throughout her life are already visible here: staying in a lodging-house for a few days without paying, flashing uncashed cheques to prove she can cover her debts, sending one or two items back to be resized or altered, leveraging the promise of lucrative future business to borrow money now, and simply walking away when things get too hot.

 Oct 1857

 The obsession with clergymen is here - while in gaol she claimed to the Rev. Dudley that she was engaged to a clergyman, and once released she trades on his name.
-In the future her brother, father, fiancé, husband, are almost always clergymen.
-But we only hear about her aunt and uncle here, at the beginning of her career.
+We know that her adoptive father was a clergyman, but her brother, half-brother, fiancƩ and husband are also almost always clergymen when mentioned.

 Jan 1858